 My personal beliefs are not tied to any religious dogma.
 The words I sometimes use to describe my spiritual experiences like, God and Angels and Heaven and Prayer, have decidedly Christian connotations but it is only language.
 My beliefs are born of direct personal experience and have nothing to do with the Bible or any other words written by men with an agenda.
 The voice of God does not come from the pens of men or the mouths of the pious.
 I believe it comes directly to each of us, if we listen.

 Klondike Days in Edmonton was the most exciting thing that I could possibly imagine, even better than Christmas!
 As soon as the ads for the midway rides started running I was giddy with excitement!
-My absolute favourite was the Haunted House walk through thingy.
+My absolute favorite was the Haunted House walk-through-thingy.
 All those little passage ways and corridors with walls that huffed and puffed and blew compressed air on your ankles amidst the screams and cackling.
-I would build my own haunted mazes out of couch cushions and sheets, crawling through my creations like a super spelunker -- crouching for hours in those little alcoves, dreaming...always dreaming...
+I would build my own haunted mazes out of couch cushions and sheets, crawling through my creations like a super spelunker, crouching for hours in those little alcoves, dreaming...always dreaming...

 I remember the exhilaration and power I felt in those dreams.
 I was totally free and unstoppable.
 I don't remember hurting people in my earliest dream memories, just property.
 This was my subconscious mind trying to deal with the anger and sorrow I was feeling as I watched my parents break up amidst the chaos of the commune.